Rangers rally from 4 down to beat Astros 9-8 on Santana hit

 Astros: All-Star INF Alex Bregman didn’t play a day after needing four stitches for a cut on his chin.
 A groundball took a nasty hop and hit him on the face when he was playing shortstop in the series opener. … RHP Joe Smith was activated from the 60-day injured list.
 The 35-year-old pitcher had surgery last December to repair a ruptured Achilles tendon in his left leg.

-Rangers: Hunter Pence, out since June 17 (right groin strain), could be activated as early as Saturday.
-Pence was the DH for Double-A Frisco for the second night in a row, and went 0 for 4 with three strikeouts.
+Rangers: Hunter Pence, out since June 17 (right groin strain), was the DH for Double-A Frisco for the second night in a row, and went 0 for 4 with three strikeouts.
+He is expected to play there again Saturday.
 The injury kept Pence from playing in the All-Star Game after being selected by fans as the AL’s starting designated hitter.

 UP NEXT